gasteigerjo/gdc/README.md

 Reference implementation (example) of the model proposed in the paper:

 **[Diffusion Improves Graph Learning](https://www.kdd.in.tum.de/gdc)**
-by Johannes Klicpera, Stefane Weißenberger, Stephan Günnemann
+by Johannes Klicpera, Stefan Weißenberger, Stephan Günnemann
 Published at NeurIPS 2019.

 ## Run the code